xdp-project/bpf-examples/pping/README.md

 ### Files:
-- **pping.c:** Userspace program that loads and attaches the BPF programs, pulls the perf-buffer `rtt_events` to print out RTT messages and periodically cleans up the hash-maps from old entries.
+- **pping.c:** Userspace program that loads and attaches the BPF programs, pulls the perf-buffer `events` to print out RTT messages and periodically cleans up the hash-maps from old entries.
 Also passes user options to the BPF programs by setting a "global variable" (stored in the programs .rodata section).
-- **pping_kern.c:** Contains the BPF programs that are loaded on tc (egress) and XDP (ingress), as well as several common functions, a global constant `config` (set from userspace) and map definitions.
-The tc program `pping_egress()` parses outgoing packets for identifiers.
-If an identifier is found and the sampling strategy allows it, a timestamp for the packet is created in `packet_ts`.
-The XDP program `pping_ingress()` parses incomming packets for an identifier.
-If found, it looks up the `packet_ts` map for a match on the reverse flow (to match source/dest on egress).
-If there is a match, it calculates the RTT from the stored timestamp and deletes the entry.
-The calculated RTT (together with the flow-tuple) is pushed to the perf-buffer `events`.
-Both `pping_egress()` and `pping_ingress` can also push flow-events to the `events` buffer.
+- **pping_kern.c:** Contains the BPF programs that are loaded on egress (tc) and ingress (XDP or tc), as well as several common functions, a global constant `config` (set from userspace) and map definitions.
+Essentially the same pping program is loaded on both ingress and egress.
+All packets are parsed for both an identifier that can be used to create a timestamp entry `packet_ts`, and a reply identifier that can be used to match the packet with a previously timestamped one in the reverse flow.
+If a match is found, an RTT is calculated and an RTT-event is pushed to userspace through the perf-buffer `events`.
+For each packet with a valid identifier, the program also keeps track of and updates the state flow and reverse flow, stored in the `flow_state` map.
 - **pping.h:** Common header file included by `pping.c` and
   `pping_kern.c`.
 Contains some common structs used by both (are part of the maps).